nexus-xyz/nexus-zkvm/nova/README.md

 - SuperNova[^2]
 - HyperNova[^3]

-Compared to original implementation of Nova by Microsoft research – https://github.com/microsoft/Nova, we use CycleFold[^4], at the cost of bigger verifier's circuit.
+The original implementation of Nova, from which we have adopted some utility functions, is due to Microsoft Research – https://github.com/microsoft/Nova.
+Compared to it, our implementation uses CycleFold[^4], at the cost of bigger verifier's circuit.

 ## Code structure